View Donald LaLuzerne's Obituary on greenbaypressgazette.com and share memories

 Donald LaLuzerne

-Donald was employed by the Southern Door School District for 37 years.
-He was married to Jillian Jadin on October 20, 1956, at St. Mary's Church in Namur.
-Donald enjoyed wood working, card playing, traveling and family time.
-He enjoyed sharing school stories.

-Survivors include his wife, Jillian; four children, Debbie (Randy) Gromowski, Jackson, WI; Kathy (Rich) Kubichek, Rochester, MN; Brenda (Mike Hallet) Klaubauf, Green Bay; Corey (Julie) LaLuzerne, Brussels; eight grandchildren and seven great grandchildren.
-He was preceded in death by his brothers, a grandson, a son-in-law and brothers and sisters-in-laws.
+Survivors include his wife, Jillian; four children, Debbie (Randy) Gromowski, Jackson, WI; Kathy (Rich) Kubichek, Rochester, MN; Brenda (Mike Hallet) Klaubauf, Green Bay; Corey (Julie) LaLuzerne, Brussels; eight grandchildren and seven great grandchildren; sister, Diane (Allen) Johnson, Green Bay